pawelprazak/jeff-native-agent/README.md

 ## Authors

-Jeff was mainly written and is maintained by Paweł Prażak and Bartłomiej Antoniak See the git commit log for details.
+Jeff was mainly written and is maintained by Paweł Prażak and Bartłomiej Antoniak.
+See the git commit log for details.